sagemath/sagewiki_to_gh-2022-10-10/review2.md

 === Objectives ===

-The purpose of this workshop will be twofold.
+The purpose of this workshop will be threefold.

  * Review some of the 278 tickets currently needing review.
  * Come up with a way to ensure that critical tickets [[http://trac.sagemath.org/sage_trac/ticket/11358|like this]] don't get lost beneath the radar.